csiro-data-school/python/_episodes/10-syntax.md

 >             0.00059 * (T * T) + \
 >             0.001813 * (T * T * T)
 > ~~~
+{: .language-python}

 ## Brackets and Quotes
-In Python, special characters denote the beginning and end of literal values of particular types.
+In Python, special characters denote the beginning and end of values of particular types.

 There are 3 different enclosing bracket types used in Python:
 * Parentheses: `(` `)`